 Warm up on these training holds.
 Put your fingers inside the slots, grip the hold, and try to pull yourself up.

-For safety, all routes are set up with a top-rope anchor system.
-Auto-locking Petzl Gri-gri belay devices are used on all routes.
+For safety, all walls are set up with a top-rope anchor system.
+Auto-locking Petzl Gri-gri belay devices are used on all walls.
 Think of the Gri-gri as a car’s seatbelt; if you suddenly lurch forward, the mechanism prevents you from flying off your seat.
-That’s the same principle with the Gri-gri; if you fall from a climbing route, the Gri-gri automatically locks to prevent you from plunging to the ground.
+That’s the same principle with the Gri-gri; if you fall, the Gri-gri automatically locks to prevent you from plunging to the ground.

 Note that the ropes used for the permanent, top-rope lines are static ropes, not the dynamic ropes used in rock climbing.
 Thus, expect the rope to be stiff and painful to handle if you’re the belayer.